Raunak2409/House-Price-Prediction/README.md

 # House Price Prediction 🏠

-Predict median house values in California districts using a Random Forest Regressor and a Streamlit interactive interface.
+Predict median house values using a Random Forest Regressor and a Streamlit interactive interface.

 ## 🌟 Overview
 This project provides a simple yet powerful web application to explore the California Housing dataset.
 Users can adjust various demographic and geographical parameters to see how they impact predicted property values.